 - PHP is a popular scripting language that handles modules and other interactive content on the site.
 It is closely integrated into NGINX through PHP-FPM (PHP FastCGI Process Manager), a PHP FastCGI implementation

-On my Arch-powered personal computers, my favorite open source programs are:
+On my Arch-powered personal systems, some of my favourite open source programs are:

 - LXDE (Lightweight X11 Desktop Environment) -- low-resource fast desktop environment similar in appearance to classic MS Windows

 - LXQt (Lightweight X11 Qt Desktop Environment) -- lightweight Qt desktop environment based on LXDE